Psychiatric Service Dogs for College Students — ADA Campus Rights Guide

 Yes.
 ADA requires PSDs be permitted in all campus facilities including Wayne State residence halls.
 Wayne State's Student Disability Services office handles accommodation documentation.

-What two ADA questions can Michigan campus staff ask my PSD?
+What two questions can campus staff legally ask about a Psychiatric Service Dog?

 Staff may ask: (1) Is this a service animal required because of a disability? and (2) What work or task has the dog been trained to perform?
 They cannot ask for documentation or require a vest.